aldolipani/PoolBiasEstimators/README.md

 ```

 ## Correction of a Run
 The second use case, the *correction* of a run, computes given a run its estimated score.
-Here we can distinguish two output that depend wheater the provided run is part or is not part of the pool.
+Here we can distinguish two output that depend whether the provided run is part or is not part of the pool.
 When it is part of the pool also the TE is output, instead when it is not, the TE's score assumes the value of NaN.

 Following an example:
 ```sh